Fenwick Fenlite Salt 9 Weight Fly Rod Review

 I threw a RIO Saltwater General Purpose WF9F line (270 grains @ 30 feet) which is an ideal weighting for a #9 line per AFFTA standards.

-The rod performed well enough with this line, however it's one of those rods I'd say a heavier line would be more ideal overall.
+The rod performed well enough with this line, but it's one of those rods I'd say a heavier line would be more ideal overall.
 The rod felt quite fast with not a lot of feel at shorter ranges, and while the rod is crisp and dampens well, some added line weight should help improve the performance here.
 At modest to long distances the feel improved, but again, nothing truly impressive for me.
 However, the power of this big, burly saltwater rod really shows here.
-It can throw a long ways and was happiest with more line out.
+It can throw a long ways and was happiest with a lot of line out.

 By far the biggest issue I experienced with this rod was its swing weight.
 At about 4.53 ounces on my scale, the static weight isn't too far out when compared to other rods in its class like the 990-4 Redington PREDATOR (4.5 ounces) or the BST-990S ECHO Boost Salt (4.4 ounces).
 While I have no experience with those two particular rods, the 9-weight Fenlite Salt feels quite heavy while casting.
 It made casting at any distance a bit of a chore and put a dent in my enjoyment of it.